 Applications to research programmes usually take a different format.
 Applicants for research programmes are advised to contact the supervisor directly and discuss the application.
-Call into the Career Development Centre for any clarification needed.
+Call into the Careers Service for any clarification needed.
 The remaining section of the application will involve a similar process to that of a taught programme.

 What information is usually requested on an application form?